 Wouldn’t it be great if you could do away with the camping gas in favour of twigs and pine cones?
-There’s a world of alternatives out there that promise all the enjoyment of an open campfire, but with far superior camp cooking (and environmental) qualities.
+There’s a world of woodburning camp stoves out there that promise all the enjoyment of an open campfire, but with far superior camp cooking (and environmental) qualities.

-We set our team of testers the challenge of making a meal using some the most popular wood-burning stoves – the Anevay Frontier wood-burner, the EcoZoom Versa rocket stove, the tiny Woodgas backpacker’s stove and the high-tech Biolite camping stove.
-And now added – the rather fantastic Solo Stove.
+We set our team of testers the challenge of making a meal using some the most popular wood-burning stoves – the Anevay Frontier wood-burner, the EcoZoom Versa rocket stove, a tiny woodgas backpacker’s stove and the high-tech Biolite camping stove.
+And now added, more options, including the Waldbeck outdoor stove and the rather fantastic Solo Stove.

 Why cook with wood?